isomerpages/pa-chingay/_whats-on/Chingay 2025/Tickets.md

 <p>3.
 All-New Immersive Layout: Experience the parade like never before, bringing
 you closer to the dazzling performances and eye-catching inflatables.</p>

 <p>4.
-Grand Spectacle: Be amazed by large-scale performances featuring over 4,000 performers from 150 organisations, showcasing the vibrant energy and excitement that Chingay is famous for.</p>
+Grand Spectacle: Be amazed by large-scale performances featuring over 4,000 performers from 150 organisations, showcasing the vibrant energy and excitement that Chingay is known for.</p>

 <p>Don't miss this joyous celebration that brings our nation together.
 Book
 your tickets now to secure your spot at this must-see event!</p>